Brightland's Aishwarya Iyer Has Crafted "the Gold Standard" for Olive Oils and Vinegars

-Aishwarya Iyer, founder and CEO of Brightland, lived in New York City a full eight years before ever attempting to cook (not all that surprising given that restaurants and eateries abound).
-What Iyer did find surprising was that, when she did finally start cooking at home with her husband, she became ill, suffering from chronic stomach issues.
-It wasn't long before Iyer discovered the culprit: her cooking oils.
-She discovered that 70 percent of the olive oil that Americans consume is rotten, rancid, or has been adulterated and believed the pantry staples she was using were lacking.
-In 2018, Iyer started Brightland, a modern pantry essentials company.
-Based in L.A., with her latest endeavor Iyer is on a mission to transform our relationship to the food we consume.
+Aishwarya Iyer, founder and CEO of Brightland, lived in New York City a full eight years before ever attempting to cook, which is not all that surprising given that restaurants and eateries abound.
+Her own experiences in the kitchen are what drove her to start her own business: In 2018, Iyer launched Brightland, a modern pantry essentials company.
+Based in L.A., with her latest endeavor Iyer is now on a mission to transform our relationship to the food we consume.

 Iyer was born in South India, and she says that her rich culture and heritage play a role in the company's ideology as well.
 "My ancestors were salt farmers in South India, and when I learned that before starting Brightland, it really solidified the connection between land and food as being foundational to the brand's ethos.
 As an Indian-American, I have fearlessness around color—especially for a California-made brand—so many are muted, neutral tones, and I always wanted bright and bold.
 Food has always been my family's language and way of showing love and care, so when I look back at my relationship with my family, my heritage and with love as a language, I am not surprised that I am building a business in the food industry."